-Adapted by William Goldman from his 1973 novel of the same name, director Rob Reiner managed to make of the most madcap fantasy films of all time that’s both fantastically funny and remarkably romantic at the same time.
+Adapted by William Goldman from his 1973 novel of the same name, director Rob Reiner managed to make of the most madcap fantasy films of all time that is both fantastically funny and remarkably romantic at the same time.

 The story of Chihiro Ogino, a young girl who’s spirited away into the fantastical world of the Kami and ends up working in a bathhouse, has gone down in cinematic history as one of the most beautiful films ever.
-With its awe-inspiring animation, Hayao Miyazaki’s magical story, and the absorbing world-building, it’s probably Studio Ghibli’s masterpiece.
+With its awe-inspiring animation, Hayao Miyazaki’s magical story, and the absorbing world-building, it’s probably the best Studio Ghibli movie.